Alter-Net-codes/GitURL/README.md

-# Mash
+# GitURL
-Mash is a python application for opening github repo's
+GitURL is a python application for opening github repo's

 # Requirements
 python 3.11+

+# How To use
+add this later